-“Your hearts are filled with sadness” – Sadness at what they thought the effects of his departure would be on themselves.
+“Instead, your hearts are filled with sadness” – Had they know the journey he was about to take, and the advantages it would confer, they would have been filled with joy (cf. Jn 15:10).
+But, instead, they experience sadness at what they thought the effects of his departure would be on themselves.
 Therefore, Jesus replies that…

 “It is to your advantage that I am going away” – Lit. ‘it is expedient for you’.
 Caiaphas thought it ‘expedient’ that Jesus should die, Jn 11:50, and ‘we may profitably reflect that this is the supreme illustration of the way God takes the acts of wicked men and uses them to effect his purpose.
 Caiaphas thought the crucifixion expedient.
 So it was, but in a way and for a reason that he could not guess.’
 (Morris)

 Morris comments that the truth of this statement is seen in that at the end of his earthly life his disciples fled (Mk 14:50), whereas no sooner had the Spirit come they spoke God’s word boldly (Acts 4:31) and rejoiced even in suffering (Acts 5:41).

 ‘Jesus’ departure not only means (as all other departures do mean) less of the departed’s presence with us; his departure also means a surprising more; in fact it even means the departed’s presence in another form.’
 (Bruner)